 Hard Brexit or last-minute deal

-The 29th of March, when the British are expected to leave the European internal market, is approaching- according to current status, without an agreement.
+The British are expected to leave the European internal market on 29 of March.
+This date is fast approaching and according to current status, without an agreement.
 Experts agree that a tough exit would be associated with numerous problems.
-In addition, there is a great deal of uncertainty: thousands of companies are wondering what actually happens next and nobody knows for sure.
+In addition, there is a great deal of uncertainty.
+Thousands of companies wonder what actually happens next and nobody knows for sure.
 One thing is clear, it will be difficult to find a solution that will prevent the separation from causing serious damage to supply chains.
-Because with every week, a chaos-brexit becomes more likely and withdrawal without clear rules how Great Britain and the EU will deal with each other in future can be disastrous.
+With every week, a chaos-brexit becomes more likely.
+A withdrawal without clear rules how Great Britain and the EU will deal with each other in future can be disastrous.

 However, not only cross-border developments, such as Brexit, can cause issues and challenges within your organization.
 Cyber-attacks, which are on the rise in most countries, environmental pollution, weather and socio-economic issues can also be responsible for conflicts within your supply chain.
 Companies that are able to be proactive when it comes to problems within their supply chain have a major advantage.